 Yahoo Answers Community Guidelines

 Yahoo Answers is an online community in which participants ask and answer questions on a wide range of topics, from the serious to the delightfully trivial.
 These guidelines are here to help you do your part in making the community a safe and enriching place.
-We expect each member to conduct themselves with integrity, decency, and respect, and your use of Yahoo Answers is subject to the Yahoo Answers Community Guidelines and the Yahoo Terms of Service.
+We expect each member to conduct themselves with integrity, decency, and respect, and your use of Yahoo Answers is subject to the Yahoo Answers Community Guidelines and the Terms

 Violating the Community Guidelines may result in the termination of your Answers account without warning.
 In extreme cases, violations may result in the termination of your Yahoo ID, and consequently, access to all other Yahoo services.